 As soon as you stop working, report at Lishkat Hataasukah.
 It is critical that this be done immediately.
-You can either register immediately online via the Taasukah website (available to teudat zehut holders only), then appear in person within 14 days.
-Visa holders should send an email to firstname.lastname@example.org for assistance registering.
+Teudat zehut holders should register online via the Taasukah website then appear in person within 14 days.
+Visa holders must go in person to register.

 You will be asked to provide the following:

 - Teudat zehut or foreign passport with valid visa

 - Proof of loss of job, proof of legitimate reason for quitting, or letter declaring quitting for no legitimate reason